-How to Do the Short Boxed Beard Step-by-Step
+How to Shave the Short Boxed Beard Step-by-Step

 Shave away the stray whiskers from the less dense areas of your cheeks.
 This will highlight cheekbones and other bone structure before you begin to define the sloping contours from your sideburns.

 Repeat the last step on the other side of your face.
 Try to maintain a balance between both sides of your face so the beard appears symmetrical.